 Wurman was kind enough to create a fable that illustrates this idea.
 The fable is set in a town.
 The town has many needs, but they are unable to satisfactorily meet them because they only use products that they already know.
 Wurman’s solution: state their needs to find a solution.

 The issue was safety, not the number of police.

 And recreation, not parks.

 Make more sense?
-The town’s ideal mobility solution might be rail-based,3 but if highways are the only product you know that solves the need for mobility, it’s easy to short-sightedly build more of them.
+The town’s ideal mobility solution might be rail-based, ((I live in Seattle where this particular example is also my opinion.)) but if highways are the only product you know that solves the need for mobility, it’s easy to short-sightedly build more of them.
 If we jump to solving our problems in ways we already understand we may be, to use another metaphor, trying to jam a square website in a round tube (which as we all know is the basic structure of the internet).

 A Couple Examples